ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

     * `exp`: The expiration time of the token (as defined in {{Section 4.1.4 of RFC7519}}).
       WITs should be refreshed regularly, e.g. on the order of hours.
     * `jti`: A unique identifier for the token.
-    * `cnf`: A confirmation claim containing either the public key of the workload OR a cryptographically strong hash of the X.509 certificate that was conveyed during Transport layer security.
+    * `cnf`: A confirmation claim containing either the public key of the workload OR a the hash of the X.509 certificate of the workload.
-        * The public key `cnf` contains the `jwk` member as defined in {{Section 3.2 of RFC7800}}.
+        * The `cnf` MAY contain the `jwk` member as defined in {{Section 3.2 of RFC7800}}.
 The workload MUST prove possession of the corresponding private key when presenting the WIT to another party, which can be accomplished by using it in conjunction with one of the methods in {{dpop-esque-auth}} or {{http-sig-auth}}.
 As such, it MUST NOT be used as a bearer token and is not intended for use in the `Authorization` header.
-        * The X.509 certificate hash `cnf` contains the `x5t#S256` hash as described in [Section 3.1](https://datatracker.ietf.org/doc/html/rfc8705#section-3.1) of [[RFC7805](https://datatracker.ietf.org/doc/html/rfc8705)].
-When this value is provided, Proof-of-possession is delegated to the Transport-layer using the method in {{transport-layer-pop}}.
-The receiving Workload MUST verify that the `x5t#S256` claim matches the hash of the Client's X.509 Certificate presented at the Transport-layer.
+        * The `cnf` MAY contain the `x5t#S256` member as defined in [Section 3.1](https://datatracker.ietf.org/doc/html/rfc8705#section-3.1) of [[RFC7805](https://datatracker.ietf.org/doc/html/rfc8705)].
+When this value is provided, Proof-of-possession is delegated to the Transport layer using the method described in {{transport-layer-pop}}.
+The receiving Workload MUST verify that the `x5t#S256` claim matches the SHA-256 hash of the Client's X.509 Certificate presented at the Transport layer.

 An example WIT might look like this (all examples, of course, are non-normative and with line breaks and extra space for readability):